 4. Papers submitted are acknowledged and then read by a member of the Editorial Board, and by external referees.
 Authors are normally informed of the Board's decision within eight weeks of acknowledgment, with editorial comments.

 5. Submissions for publication should be sent electronically in word format directly to the Editor.
+Authors are required to confirm that articles have not been submitted to other journals for consideration.
 Articles should have a cover sheet showing the complete title, the name, professional position and full address of the author.
 Please also supply an abstract of around 200 words at most that describes the article.
 The layout of quotations and notes must follow the conventions shown in the current number of the journal.
 Bibliographical references in the text should quote the author's name and date of publication thus: (Randle, 1993).
 They should be listed alphabetically by author at the end of the article.
 For further detail on submissions, including style, please see our Guidelines for authors.
 Email the Editor at:Jim.Crowther@ed.ac.uk

 6. The Board of Studies is keen to encourage contributions from people entering into research and scholarship in the education of adults.
 However, the experience of refereeing suggests that before submitting, authors should ask themselves a number of key questions: